Skip to main content

 Industry placement and research project

-Students spend from April to September working with an industry partner in Part II of the MSc programme where a dissertation and seminar are completed by the end of September.
+Students spend from May to August working with an industry partner in Part II of the MSc programme where a dissertation and seminar are completed by mid-September.

 This industry placement and research project allows students to develop their own interests and carry out an independent investigation on an environmental geoscience topic of their choice.
-Students also complete certified training courses in construction site health and safety and basic sea survival techniques aboard ships to enable them to carry out any fieldwork as part of their placement.
+Students also complete certified training courses in construction site health and safety (Safe Pass) to enable them to carry out any fieldwork as part of their placement.

 Projects are chosen from a list of topics circulated earlier in the year and may be any combination of field, laboratory, or data analysis.
-Students interested in research may opt for projects linked to national research centres such as iCRAG and MaREI.
+In some cases, the number of available industry placements may be limited and students who are unsuccessful in obtaining an industry placement will complete their research project in the School of BEES.
+Students interested in research may opt for projects linked to national research centres such as GSIiCRAG and MaREI.
 All projects are supervised by one or more academic staff members from the School of BEES.

 Examples of recent industry projects include: